rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 ### Scene 1: Trend Analysis (1.5 minutes)

 **Marcus's Query:**
-> "Which skincare product categories are seeing the fastest growth in shipments to millennial-heavy zip codes?"
+> "Which skincare product categories are seeing the fastest growth in shipments across major metro areas?"

 *[Show agent response with trend analysis]*

 **Key Points to Highlight:**
 - Agent analyzes multiple product categories simultaneously
-- Identifies specific demographic correlations
+- Identifies specific geographic growth patterns
 - Shows growth rates and velocity metrics
-- Provides geographic distribution of trends
+- Provides metro area distribution of trends

 **Presenter Commentary:**
-"Notice how the agent is analyzing not just what's selling, but where it's selling and to whom.
+"Notice how the agent is analyzing not just what's selling, but where it's selling and how fast it's growing.
 This is real-time consumer behavior data that traditional market research can't capture."

 ### Scene 2: Seasonal Forecasting (1.5 minutes)